nicodirkes/HemTracer/docs/introduction.rst

 How to cite
 -----------
-Some more information on the underlying theory can be found in :cite:`dirkesEulerianFormulationTensorBased`.
+More information on the underlying theory can be found in :cite:t:`dirkesEulerianFormulationTensorBased`.
 If you use this package in your work, please reference this paper.